Canadian lawmaker with security clearance extortion target

-OTTAWA, Ontario (AP) — A Canadian lawmaker who was on a parliamentary committee with access to national security intelligence has acknowledged he had inappropriate online relationships with more than one woman and was the target of extortion.
+OTTAWA, Ontario (AP) — A Canadian lawmaker who was on a parliamentary committee with access to national security intelligence acknowledged Thursday he had inappropriate online relationships with more than one woman and was the target of two extortion attempts.

-Tony Clement is no longer in the opposition Conservative caucus.
+Tony Clement was removed from the opposition Conservative caucus this week.
 He acknowledged he had sent sexually explicit photographs to one woman on Tuesday.
-On Thursday, he said there were more and said an extortion attempt was made by “foreign actors.”
+On Thursday, he said there were more and said the latest extortion attempt was made by “foreign actors.”

-Clement remained on Parliament’s national-security and intelligence committee despite knowing for several months that someone had known about his online behavior.
+Clement, a former Cabinet minister, remained on Parliament’s national-security and intelligence committee despite knowing for several months that someone had known about his online behavior and was trying to obtain dirt on him.

+Clement said in a statement one inappropriate exchange led to a woman being offered money by “an anonymous social media account in exchange for the disclosure of intimate and personal information.”
+He said he reported it to the local provincial police but not the federal Royal Canadian Mounted Police.
+Despite that Clement had another “inappropriate exchange” with another woman.

 Most Read Nation & World Stories